Genre : VR-Arcade

 I was a Game Designer & programmer intern at EBIM-Studio for 6 weeks and it was my first experience using Unreal Engine.
 I worked with the artistic director but was entirely responsible of the prototype developement.

-"L'imploseur" is a dark sci-fi french comic book out of which I had to make an Arcade VR Video Game.
+"Now Future" is a dark sci-fi french comic book out of which I had to make an Arcade VR Video Game.
 The prototype is set on a training simulation and is Tower defense.
 The player has a suitcase which lets him block attacks in a large surface when open & repel bullets in a smallest one when closed.
 Each suitcase also has some powers that get charged by catching repeling bullets, like the ability to aim and shoot from the suitcase itself.

 Once the core gameplay architecture established, it became obvious to me that the project was missing a strong

 vision and direction.
 The team does have very different video game interests and didn't see the same end intentions

 Even though I worked on a prototype, I had to design with the more ambitious end product in mind .
 The game being

 and adaptation, we were often doubting between fidelity and evolution.